Thrashy190/Thrashy190/README.md

 I´m a 20 year old computer systems engineer mexican student who is passionated about being part of the future, always learning cutting-edge technologies as well as always looking for the opportunity to share my knowledge and increase the community of tech in the world.

 I´m in love with the innovation and building things from scratch.
-My motto is "Reinvent the wheel", because is the best way to learn how the world works and be able to drive discovery and improvement
+My motto is "Reinvent the wheel", Why?, because is the best way to learn how the world works and be able to drive discovery and improvement.

 ## 🧰 Languages and Tools